front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ## `2.1.x` -> `2.2.0`

+### New Magento 1 features

+Here is the list of newly supported features for Magento 1 coming with the 2.2.0 release:

+* Guest Checkout
+* Bundle Products
+* Virtual Products

+In order to get these, you must upgrade your Magento 1's FC module to version 1.2.0.

+These new features shouldn't impact your store if you don't need them.
+If you do, and they don't seem to work, please check that the files you have overriden don't miss any feature.

+For the Guest Checkout, you need to make sure that you have enabled it in Magento 1's admin « System > Configuration > Sales > Checkout > Checkout Options > Allow Guest Checkout ».

+If you are looking for these features in Magento 2, please contact us.

 ### Currency selector for Magento 1

 A store in Magento can now have multiple currencies and user can switch between them.
 To enable this feature, you need to: